hiCXK/systumm/README.md

 # systumm
-Adding whichever whatever terms and lingo in tech i get around.
+Adding whichever whatever terms and lingo in tech i got around.
+Their frameworks are also written.